Describing Migdal effects in diamond crystal with atom-centered localized Wannier functions

-The purpose of this study is to extend the formalism developed for isolated atoms in Ref.~\cite{Ibe2018} to the case of semiconductors.
+The purpose of this study is to extend the formalism developed for isolated atoms in Ref.~\cite{Ibe2018} to the case of semiconductors\footnote[1]{ \selectfont Ref.~\cite{Essig:2019xkx} first investigated the Migdal effect in semiconductor targets by exploring the connection between the DM-electron scattering in semiconductors and Migdal processes in isolated atoms.}.
 Unlike the electrons exclusively bound to an individual atom, the delocalized electrons in solids are free to hop between neighboring ions, which makes a direct application of the method developed in Ref.~\cite{Ibe2018} to the crystalline environment rather dubious.
-On the one hand, if one follows the suddenly recoiled nucleus in solids, the rest of the ions in solids will no longer be stationary either.
+On the one hand, if one follows the rest frame of the suddenly recoiled nucleus in solids, the rest of the nuclei in solids will no longer be stationary either.
 On the other hand, if one follows the whole recoiled crystal, the highly local impulsive effect caused by the incident DM particle cannot be appropriately accounted for.
 To pursue a reasonable extension, we resort to the tight-binding (TB) approximation in which both the local and extensive characteristics of the Migdal effect in crystal are taken into consideration simultaneously.
 To be specific, we first re-express the Bloch wavefunctions in terms of the Wannier functions (WFs) that reflect the localized aspects of the itinerant electrons, and then we impose the Galilean transformation operator exclusively onto those WFs associated with the struck atom, and as a consequence the extensive aspects of electrons are effectively encoded in the hopping integrals.
-As a natural representation of localized orbital for extended systems, WFs play a key in various applications related to local phenomena, such as defects, excitons, electronic polarization and magnetization, as well as in formal discussions of the Hubbard models of strongly correlated systems~\cite{RevModPhys.84.1419,doi:10.1002/9781119148739.ch6}.
+As a natural representation of localized orbital for extended systems, WFs play a key role in various applications related to local phenomena, such as defects, excitons, electronic polarization and magnetization, as well as in formal discussions of the Hubbard models of strongly correlated systems~\cite{RevModPhys.84.1419,doi:10.1002/9781119148739.ch6}.
 Dealing with the Migdal effect in crystalline solids is another interesting application of the WFs.